lindzeyn/pthread-locate-updatedb/README.md

  1. Traverse the file system starting from <tt>\<root_dir\></tt>
   2. Create

- Traditionally, the utility <tt>updatedb</tt> creates a database that resides on disk that <tt>locate</tt> queries, but we will be doing things a bit differently: the database will reside in RAM and the two processes will share this database so that <tt>locate++</tt> never has to read from the disk.
-In other words, <tt>updatedb++</tt> will serve as a daemon that runs in the background that <tt>locate++</tt> will query.
-To accomplish this, you must use some form of IPC.
-To keep things simple, <i>you may assume that only one copy of locate++ will run at a time</i>, which is most often the case we find ourselves in on say a desktop machine (allowing for many copies of locate++ would introduce yet another class of potential race conditions).

 The most involved part of the assignment will be designing <tt>updatedb++</tt>.